-New 986bhp F1-engined Mercedes-AMG One hypercar hits the track
+New 986bhp F1-engined Mercedes-AMG One caught on camera

-Unlike the F1 power units, whose hybrid systems only provide boost to the combustion element, the AMG-One’s hybrid system can run on battery power alone – another function that engineers are keen to refine before production.
+Unlike the F1 power units, whose hybrid systems only provide boost to the combustion element, the AMG-One’s hybrid system can drive the wheels directly, enabling zero emissions running.

 Mercedes-AMG One: engine and performance